Erratic driving leads to DWI arrest, other charges

 STANTON — On Sunday morning just after midnight, the Stanton County Sheriff’s Office was notified of a reckless driving vehicle heading east out of Norfolk on Highway 275, with the vehicle driving all over the roadway.

-Unger said Mueller reportedly was found to be under the influence and was placed under arrest for DWI-second offense.
+Unger said Mueller reportedly was found to be under the influence and was placed under arrest on suspicion of DWI-second offense.
 He also was found to be driving on a revoked license and reportedly was found in felony possession of psilocybin mushrooms, Unger said.

-Mueller was booked at the sheriff’s office on those charges and was found to have an arrest warrant out of Thomas County, Kansas for burglary.
+Mueller was booked at the sheriff’s office on those charges and was found to have an arrest warrant out of Thomas County in Kansas for burglary.